aaaccell/fixer/README.md

 # Fixer.io API Client

-This project provides a client to the [Fixer.io](https://fixer.io/) API.
+This project provides a Java client for the [Fixer.io](https://fixer.io/) API.

 ## Contribution